constructivesec/how_to_sell_brian/README.md

 **I know two other people named Brian Quick in the Indianapolis area.
 Make an intelligent guess about who they are and why I would know them.**

 This requires actual research about me as a person and thoughtful reasoning about my professional and personal context.
 Generic AI-generated guesses won't cut it.
-No answer = your email goes straight to spam.
+No answer = you dont read instructions or you think your time is more valuable than my time.
 ## Final Thoughts

 I respect vendors who respect my time.
 If your solution genuinely addresses healthcare payment integrity security challenges during organizational transformation, and you can communicate that concisely via email, I'll read it.